panzerdp/dmitripavlutin.com/content/posts/091-whats-string/index.md

 ---
 title: "What Actually is a String in JavaScript?"
-description: "Saying it strictly, a string in JavaScript is a sequence of UTF-16 code units."
+description: "Strictly saying, a string in JavaScript is a sequence of UTF-16 code units."
 published: "2020-08-04T07:00Z"
 modified: "2020-08-04T07:00Z"
 thumbnail: "./images/cover-2.png"